-2.2.3 MONITORING, INSPECTION AND TESTING BY CONTRACTOR CPIH/CIH
+2.2.3 MONITORING, INSPECTION AND TESTING BY CONTRACTOR CPIH/CIH the Contractor's personnel.

-The Contractor's CPIH/CIH is responsible for managing all monitoring, inspections, and testing required by these specifications, as well as any and all regulatory requirements adopted by these specifications.
-The CPIH/CIH is responsible for the continuous monitoring of all subsystems and procedures which could affect the health and safety of the Contractor's personnel.
 Safety and health conditions and the provision of those conditions inside the regulated area for all persons entering the regulated area is the exclusive responsibility of the Contractor/Competent Person.
 The person performing the personnel and area air monitoring inside the regulated area shall be an IH Technician, who shall be trained and shall have specialized field experience in sampling and analysis.
-The IH Technician shall have successfully completed a NIOSH 582 Course or equivalent and provide documentation.
-The IH Technician shall participate in the AIHA Asbestos Analysis Registry or participate in the Proficiency Analytic Testing program of AIHA for fiber counting quality control assurance.
-The IH shall also be an accredited EPA AHERA/State Technician Contractor/Supervisor or Abatement Worker and Building Inspector.
+The IH Technician shall have successfully completed an EPA accredited project monitor training course and have completed all annual refresher courses and provide documentation of such.
+The IH Technician shall be a NYSDOL certified project monitor.
 The IH Technician shall have participated in five abatement projects collecting personal and area samples as well as responsibility for documentation on substantially similar projects in size and scope.
-The analytic laboratory used by the Contractor to analyze the samples shall be AIHA accredited for asbestos PAT and approved by the VA prior to start of the project.
+The analytical laboratory used by the Contractor to analyze the samples shall be a NYSDOH Environmental Laboratory Approval Program (ELAP) accredited laboratory and approved by the VA prior to start of the project.
 A daily log shall be maintained by the CPIH/CIH or IH Technician, documenting all OSHA requirements for air personal monitoring for asbestos in 29 CFR 1926.1101(f), (g) and Appendix A. This log shall be made available to the VA representative and the VPIH/CIH upon request.
 The log will contain, at a minimum, information on personnel or area samples, other persons represented by the sample, the date of sample collection, start and stop times for sampling, sample volume, flow rate, and fibers/cc.
 The CPIH/CIH shall collect and analyze samples for each representative job being done in the regulated area, i.e., removal, wetting, clean-up, and load-out.
 No fewer than two personal samples per shift shall be collected and one area sample per 1,000 square feet of regulated area where abatement is taking place and one sample per shift in the clean room area shall be collected.
 In addition to the continuous monitoring required, the CPIH/CIH will perform inspection and testing at the final stages of abatement for each regulated area as specified in the CPIH/CIH responsibilities.
 Additionally, the CPIH/CIH will monitor and record pressure readings within the containment daily with a minimum of two readings at the beginning and at the end of a shift, and submit the data in the daily report.